jhaaslab/TRN_MGB_celltypespecific/docs/Run_dsim.md

 ```

 The following section will be the most varied.
-All synapses, inputs, and changing any values of constants in [[simParams]] need to be set
+All synapses, inputs, and changing any values of constants in [simParams](simParams.md) need to be set.

 ## Inputs